min2ha/ukwa-site/content/target/42522/index.en.md

   "subject": "The Queen's Official Birthday 2016"
 }

-# BBC: 60 street parties will be held to mark Queen's birthday

 There will be about 60 street parties in Wales as people celebrate the Queen's 90th birthday on the weekend of 10 June.